It is possible to set and enforce specific security policies at the Enterprise level in zkipster.

 How to set up Custom Security Policies in zkipster?

-In Account Settings, in the Security tab, you can set up password policies, password attempt limits and managed multi-factor authentication (MFA).
+In the Account Settings, in the Security tab, you can set up password policies, password attempt limits and managed multi-factor authentication (MFA).

 Password restrictions in zkipster can be specified as follows:

 - Minimum Length - None, 4 to 12 characters